FireDragonGameStudio/FmvMaker/README.md

 ![Set start video entry in FmvVideoView](Assets/FmvMaker/Textures/FmvMakerDemoData_SetStartVideo.PNG)

 Press play in Unity Editor and watch your **VideoData** play and interact with your configured **Clickables** to navigate.
 A predefined project (CircleFmv), which is based on the previous sections is also shipped with the FmvMaker package.
 To give you a better understanding, of how this behaviour works in this example, pls have a look at the following "state diagram".
+As mentioned before the **UniqueVideoName** and **DifferentUniqueVideoName** video elements are representing **UniqueState**, but offer different approaches to the player.
+The **Clickables** are transitions from an origin to the target, which is set via the *PickUpVideo* field.

 ![State overview of CircleFmv demo](Assets/FmvMaker/Textures/FmvMakerCircleDemo_States00.PNG)